vareversat/chabo-api/README.md

 make clean      # Clean all generated binaries
 ```

 ... and many more.
-Take a to at the [Makefile](Makefile)
+Take a look at the [Makefile](Makefile) if you want !

-Ta-dam !
-The Swagger is running on <http://localhost:8080/v1/swagger/index.html>